Objective: A better experience at refueling stops:

 In the coming weeks this page will describe ongoing progress in converting a 1981 Delorean, VIN the first prime after 6666, to a fully renewable hybrid powertrain with regenerative braking, with the objective of exploring suitable renewable propulsion technologies.

-Current status: the body, gas tank, engine, transaxle, rear suspension and hub carriers are all off the frame, the 96 battery cells are balanced to within 0.05% and half-charged, namely to 346.5 volts, and the in-wheel motors, inverters, and power control and distribution units (PCU and PDU) have been installed and connected.
+Current status as of February 2020: the body, gas tank, engine, transaxle, rear suspension and hub carriers are all off the frame, the 96 battery cells are installed, balanced to within 0.05%, and half-charged, namely to 346.5 volts, and the in-wheel motors, inverters, and power control and distribution units (PCU and PDU) have been installed and connected.
 The wheels have been spun up “on the lift” (jackstands to be more precise) to 150 rpm, and the in-wheel encoders have been calibrated.